 Use the earlier 8th edition at your own risk.
 The earlier edition is very similar to the 9th edition, but the class does not make accommodations for people who elect to use the 8th edition.
 If you choose to use the 8th edition, it is up to you to find out if any differences will affect you (especially with regard to answering the right homework question) or if there are any errors in the edition.
 Other students have used this edition in the past, but it is not recommended.

 Course Staff:

 Professor: Dr. Brian Y. Chen (chen [at] cse.lehigh.edu)

-Office Hours: Friday, 2:00-4:00 pm, Packard Lab 328
+Office Hours: TBD, Packard Lab 328

 Email office hours: TBD